abiryukov/appneta.github.io/content/overview.markdown

 Version 4.0.0 is the first version delivered by Fred Klassen of AppNeta Inc. Many thanks to the author of Tcpreplay, Aaron Turner who has supplied the world with a a solid and full-featured test product thus far.
 The new author strives to take Tcprelay performance to levels normally only seen in commercial network test equipment.
-For example, using commodity hardware with stock Intel 10GigE adapters with [netmap][nm] modified network drivers you can generate full wire rate pcap file playback.
-With new [IP Flow][flow] features you can generate up to 1.8 million flows per second.

 [gplv3]:    http://www.gnu.org/licenses/gpl-3.0.html
 [nm]:       http://info.iet.unipi.it/~luigi/netmap/